 What does BLM (Bureau of Land Management) mean?

-BLM-managed lands are available for public use, from camping to target practice to off-road vehicle use.
+BLM-managed lands are available for public use – such as camping, target practice, and off-road vehicle use.
 There are BLM campgrounds and areas throughout the US, but the largest concentration is in the Desert Southwest (Utah, Nevada, California, Arizona, and New Mexico).

-Some dispersed BLM campsites are areas you pull off from the main highway for overnight parking.
-Others are protected wilderness areas or national conservation areas (sometimes called back country camping) set aside to preserve the habitats of wildlife in the area.
+Some of the dispersed BLM campsites are areas where you pull off from the main highway for overnight parking.
+Others are protected wilderness areas or national conservation areas (sometimes called backcountry camping) set aside to preserve the habitats of wildlife in the area.

 BLM manages lands that allow RV camping next to scenic rivers, valley views from mountain tops, mountain views from foothills, dry lake beds, and cliffs.
 It’s not unusual to see livestock grazing through the wilderness, and sometimes the only signs a human has been there before are pit toilets off in the distance (or a hot air balloon landing).

-We didn’t use public lands very often in our first year of RVing since the camping on BLM land is mostly dry camping with no water or electric hookups, and we didn’t yet have solar.
+We didn’t camp on public lands very often in our first year of RVing since the camping on BLM land is mostly dry camping with no water or electric hookups, and we didn’t yet have solar panels.

 (If that’s your situation too, you might be interested in these 9 ways we cut our campground expenses in half our second year on the road.)

-Also, there isn’t as much BLM available in eastern states (most is west of the Mississippi River) and there’s almost no BLM land in Florida where we were visiting.
-Instead, we use Harvest Hosts if we’re wanting to save money by dry camping in the east.
+Also, there isn’t as much BLM available in the eastern states (most are west of the Mississippi River).
+And there’s almost no BLM land in Florida where we travelled to in our first year.
+Instead, we use Harvest Hosts if we want to save money by dry camping in the east.
 (Check out a Harvest Hosts membership here.)

 For a deep dive to answer all of your questions, check out the Bureau of Land Management Camping Book.

-Since installing solar and lithium batteries in our travel trailer, we have spent most of our US and winter camping time on BLM land.
+Since installing solar and lithium batteries in our travel trailer, we have spent most of the winter in the US on BLM land.
 Our first stop was the south entrance of Joshua Tree National Park:

-We’ve found that we love boondocking.
-You won’t often find us paying for a BLM campground or a campground at National parks since we can park our RV on free undeveloped public lands within easy reach.
+We have discovered that we love boondocking.
+We don’t often pay for a campsite at a BLM campground or a National Park since we can park our RV on free, undeveloped, public land within proximity of these popular spots.

-You’ve probably searched for “blm land near me” and if that hasn’t returned the results you’re looking for, here are our recommended tools:
+You’ve probably already searched online for “BLM land near me” if you enjoy boondocking.
+If your online searches haven’t given you the results you’re looking for, here are our recommended tools:

 Where to Find BLM Campgrounds

-We use campendium.com primarily to find areas where we can camp on BLM land.
-While there are others (like the Dyrt or ioverlander.com to find BLM land) that are meant for much more off-road and rugged land perfect for taking a jeep or tenting, campendium gives us the information we need to figure out how accessible the area is for our truck and travel trailer, as well as how much cell signal we can expect to maintain internet access.
+We use campendium.com to find areas where we can camp overnight on BLM land.
+While there are other websites and apps to find BLM land (like the Dyrt or ioverlander.com) which are meant to help off-road campers and people who enjoy camping on rugged land while tenting, Campendium gives us the information we need: how accessible the area is for our truck and travel trailer, as well as how much cell signal we can expect to have consistent internet coverage.

 For us, this is important since we run our business from our RV.